alidirza/insta-stalker/README.md

 </details>

 ### Webhook:
-Open discord web and create a new server.
+Open Discord's web application and create a new server.

-Open server setting and click Integrations.
+Open server settings and click on Integrations.

-Create a new webhook and copy the url.
+Create a new webhook and copy the URL.

-Paste the webhook url at code.
+Paste the webhook URL in the code.

 <details>
 <summary>